Frequently Asked Questions

 All swimmers will be able to download their personal certificates from their Swimmer Login area after the event.

-I can't attend any of the sessions at the venues listed?
+What happens if I can't attend any of the sessions at the venues listed?

 You are more than welcome to swim in as many organised Open Water Swimathon sessions as you wish over the event weekend.
 For each place that you require, you will need to create a new registration, paying the entry fee for each place.
 We then suggest that you only use one of your fundraising pages when sending your link out for sponsorship.
 You can mention in your 'personal message' that you are taking on more than one challenge.